railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 When the products have been manufactured, the storesperson automaticallys finds the order in his list of items to do.
 To see the items waiting for delivery, use the menu :menuselection:`Stock Management --> Outgoing Products --> Available Packings`.
-You'll find there the lists of packing to do, as shown in the figure below.
+You'll find there the lists of packing to do, as shown in the figure :ref:`fig-mrppacko`.

+.. _fig-mrppacko:

 .. figure:: images/mrp_packing_out.png
    :align: center

-   *List of packings to do.*
+   *List of packings to do*

 The packing orders are treated by priority of leaving so the storesperson must begin with the orders at the top of the list.
 Confirm that your packing list has been create by looking for the customer